hmutpw/hmutpw.github.io/index.md

-### Academic projects:
+### Academic studies:

 #### I. A computational framework for transcription factor activity analysis (submitted to *Nat Commun*).

-\* First author, mainly responsible for project design, software development, data analysis and manuscript writing.
+\* First author, mainly responsible for study design, software development, data analysis, visualization and manuscript writing.
 Software from this project was deposited in GitHub: [scATFR](https://github.com/hmutpw/scATFR) and [PUIC](https://github.com/hmutpw/PUIC/)

 #### Project II.
-Constructing the RNA subcellular localization landscape of embryonic stem cells (Manuscript in preparation)
+Constructing the RNA subcellular localization landscape of embryonic stem cells (Manuscript in preparation).

-\* First author, mainly responsible for data analysis and writting manuscript.
+\* First author, mainly responsible for data analysis, visualization and manuscript writing.

 #### III.
 Single-cell sequencing reveals the critical role of alternative splicing in the hematopoietic stem cell formation (2022 *Sci Adv*)

+\* First author, mainly responsible for visualization, data analysis, and visualization.
+The code was deposited in GitHub:[scAS](https://github.com/hmutpw/scAS/)

 #### IV. *hnRNPLL* controls pluripotency exit of embryonic stem cells by modulating alternative splicing of *Tbx3* and *Bptf* (2021 *EMBO J*)